-- Girls' shorts/skirts need to be no shorter than 2 1⁄2 inches above student's knee. - Boys' pants/shorts cannot sag or be worn below the waist NO EXCEPTIONS. - Navy, khaki, and school plaid in uniform style. - Cargo pants, pajama pants, and sweats ARE NOT ALLOWED. - Leggings and tights are allowed only if they are red, white, or navy blue under a skirt or dress.
+- Girls' shorts/skirts need to be at an appropriate length for school. - Administration reserves the right determine if it is appropriate or not - Boys' pants/shorts cannot sag or be worn below the waist NO EXCEPTIONS. - Navy, khaki, and school plaid in uniform style. - Cargo pants, pajama pants, and sweats ARE NOT ALLOWED. - Leggings and tights are allowed only if they are red, white, or navy blue under a skirt or dress.